Fürth: Coat of arms

 The Fürth coat of arms depicts a green trefoil (three-leaved clover) on a white (argent) background.
 The town colours are green and white.
 The trefoil first appeared on a seal of the governor of the city for the Bamberg Diocese, which depicted a trefoil held by a hand and between two crescents.
 Its origin is unclear, but the trefoil probably represents the three powers responsible for Fürth during the Middle Ages as well as being a symbol of the Trinity.
 From 1792 onward, there were three trefoils on a triple hill.
 In 1818, the town acquired a new coat of arms depicting a green trefoil surrounded by an oak branch (acorned).
 This coat of arms was retained for over 100 years.
 However, in 1939, the oak branch was removed.
 At that time, a new flag was introduced; it had two green stripes on a green background and the coat of arms on a green background on the upper part.
-Later, however, the flag was simplified to the colours white (below) and green (above).
+Later, however, the flag was simplified to the colours white above) and green (below).